boniface/quick.io/docs/overview/server-architecture.rst

 Applications
 ============

+Applications are the core of what runs on every server in a cluster.
+They are typically what developers will be implementing to get their own functionality into the server and work in the same way that any HTTP application would: when a client sends a "request" (in the QuickIO case, an event), a handler for the request will be invoked.
+Applications are just a way of compartmentalizing a bunch of similar events.

-Applications are the core of what runs on the server.
-Aside from the framework for supporting events, subscriptions, and clients, applications doing the heavy lifting with the clients.
-Applications may be written in C/C++, Python, Javascript, or any other language that has a C/C++ interface.
+Applications may be written in C/C++, Python, JavaScript, or any other language that has a C/C++ interface.

 Events
 ======